Nos78/file-header-comments/README.md

 `ctrl+alt+i` You can insert comments in the head.

 ## Change log

+### 0.1.3
+Extension is now called file-header-comments, since the previous name was (obviously!) in use.
+The presumption that an extension was uniquely identified by a the combination of publisherId.extensionName was wrong, and the extension name has to also be unique.

 ### 0.1.1
 1. Re-worded the displayName field in the package manifest, since it was the same as the name field, we were giving up on the opportunity to explain what our extension does to those marketplace browsers who might only quickly scan down the list of extensions.
 It didn't make sense to have the same name twice, especially when said name is not very explanatory.